pushkin-consortium/pushkin/docs/developers/testing.md

 If you're developing new tests or your changes are causing tests to fail, you may find it helpful to run your tests in [UI](https://playwright.dev/docs/test-ui-mode) or [debug](https://playwright.dev/docs/debug) mode by adding the `--ui` or `--debug` flags (respectively) to the `yarn test:e2e` command.

-If you extend end-to-end testing for your Pushkin site, please consider how your tests might be made general enough to be contributed back to one or more site templates.
+If you extend end-to-end testing for your Pushkin site, please consider how your tests might be made general enough to be contributed back to the relevant templates.